#asktheindustry - Amanda & Steve Smith, Pulse Dips

 How have these businesses built their brands and successfully scaled?
 What challenges have they faced along the way?
 What lessons have they learned?
 What advice do they have for anyone on a similar journey?
 For all this and more, join the conversation at #asktheindustry.

 In this instalment we speak to husband and wife team Amanda and Steve who launched Pulse Dips from their kitchen table in 2016.
 Now they are stocked in Planet Organic, Wholefood Markets, Co-op and 70 other independent UK retailers.
-In this interview they tell us about the challenges of working with a chilled product in a competitive market and the best ways of getting your brand out there.
+In this interview they tell us about the challenges of working with a chilled product in a competitive market and the best ways of getting

 What is pulse?